GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 ---

-This document provides an overview of the Chrome Web Store review process and the enforcement actions that are taken in the event an extension violates the Chrome Web Store's policies.
+This document provides an overview of the Chrome Web Store review process and the enforcement actions that are taken when an extension violates the Chrome Web Store's policies.

 See [Lifecycle of a Chrome Web Store item][doc-lifecycle] for an overview of how reviews fit in the lifecycle.